 Teams in the Dempsey Startup Competition must comply with the following criteria to be eligible for the competition.

-- Companies that have received more than $500k in seed funding are not eligible to apply.
-If the company is revenue positive, the company’s actual annual revenue cannot exceed $500k.
+• Companies that have received more than $500k in seed or grant funding are not eligible to apply.
+If the company is revenue positive, the company’s total revenue cannot exceed $500k.
 Please note this is different than the company’s projected revenue.
 This rule does not apply to projected revenue.

 Note: The Director of the Buerk Center for Entrepreneurship reserves the right to make the final determination of the eligibility of submitted business ventures.